Part 1: AOFM Overview

 - Finance, settlements and corporate; and

-They were supported by a human resources unit.
-In addition, a staff member was seconded under the Strongim Gavman Program to Papua New Guinea.
+In addition, the AOFM supports knowledge and skill transfer aims of the Australian Government through several foreign aid related avenues.
+For the whole financial year two staff members were placed on secondment programs organised by AusAID.
+One staff member was seconded under the Strongim Gavman Program to Papua New Guinea.
 Another staff member was seconded under the Regional Assistance Mission component of the Financial and Economic Management Strengthening Program to the Solomon Islands.
 Both programs offer these governments support for their debt management activities.
-The secondments were organised through AusAID.

 Last updated: 5 February 2014